 256J.56 Employment and training services component; exemptions.

-(1) individuals who are age 60 or older;
+(1) participants who are age 60 or older;

-(2) individuals who are suffering from a professionally certified permanent or temporary illness, injury, or incapacity which is expected to continue for more than 30 days and which prevents the person from obtaining or retaining employment.
+(2) participants who are suffering from a permanent or temporary illness, injury, or incapacity which has been certified by a qualified professional when the illness, injury, or incapacity is expected to continue for more than 30 days and prevents the person from obtaining or retaining employment.
 Persons in this category with a temporary illness, injury, or incapacity must be reevaluated at least quarterly;

-(4) women who are pregnant, if the pregnancy has resulted in a professionally certified incapacity that prevents the woman from obtaining or retaining employment;
+(4) women who are pregnant, if the pregnancy has resulted in an incapacity that prevents the woman from obtaining or retaining employment, and the incapacity has been certified by a qualified professional;

 (5) caregivers of a child under the age of one year who personally provide full-time care for the child.
 This exemption may be used for only 12 months in a lifetime.
 In two-parent households, only one parent or other relative may qualify for this exemption;

-(7) individuals experiencing a personal or family crisis that makes them incapable of participating in the program, as determined by the county agency.
-If the participant does not agree with the county agency's determination, the participant may seek professional certification, as defined in section 256J.08, that the participant is incapable of participating in the program.
+(6) participants experiencing a personal or family crisis that makes them incapable of participating in the program, as determined by the county agency.
+If the participant does not agree with the county agency's determination, the participant may seek certification from a qualified professional, as defined in section 256J.08, that the participant is incapable of participating in the program.

 A caregiver who is exempt under clause (5) must enroll in and attend an early childhood and family education class, a parenting class, or some similar activity, if available, during the period of time the caregiver is exempt under this section.
 Notwithstanding section 256J.46, failure to attend the required activity shall not result in the imposition of a sanction.